 Person-centered

-Train with former colleagues of Carl R. Rogers and learn about the person-centered way of psychotherapy, education, and life.
+Learn about the person-centered way of psychotherapy, education, and life.

 Psychotherapy in the person-centered tradition is not about fixing others but about being there with the other in an environment of trust, caring, profound respect, and empathy.